Things to take note before buying a packaging machine

 Product Specifications

-For products that require to be packed in different styles, opt for a flexible packaging machine that allows configuration to meet different bag requirements.
+For products packed in different styles, opt for a flexible packaging machine that allows configuration to meet different bag requirements.
+For preventive damage, use secondary packaging to hold products together, such as paperboard cartons and air pillow packaging.
 We will share more on the different types of bags below:

 Pillow bags: Also known as centre seal pouches, they are the most common packaging method due to their economical and flexible form, and it is easily customisable.
 It is commonly used in food industries.